cilium/cilium/Documentation/operations/upgrade.rst

   The functionality to dynamically allocate Pod CIDRs is now provided by the more flexible ``multi-pool`` IPAM mode.

+* The ``install-egress-gateway-routes`` flag has been deprecated because the datapath has been improved to not require any additional routes in ENI environments.

 Helm Options
 ~~~~~~~~~~~~